 Knowledge of Situational Leadership is extremely important for all leaders.
 It focuses on the behavior of the leader in different situations.

-- (S1) Dircting is a style that has high directive but low supportive behavior.
+- (S1) Directing is a style that has high directive but low supportive behavior.
 Leaders operating in this quadrant give instructions on how goals are to be achieved and supervise them carefully.

-- (S3) Supporting is a style requires that the leader be high with support and low with directive behaviors when working with subordinates.
-Leaders allow subordinates control of decisions but remain available to facilitate problem solving.
+- (S3) Supporting is a style that requires that the leader be high with support and low with directive behaviors when working with subordinates.
+Leaders allow subordinates to control of decisions but remain available to facilitate problem-solving.

-- (S4) Delegating is a style have low support and directive.
+- (S4) Delegating is a style that has low support and directive.
 A leader using this style "gives control to the subordinates and also refrains from intervening with unnecessary social support".